Vikkiechauhan/tweet-sentiment-anlysis/README.md

 Use of the pre-trained RoBERTa model for language representation.
 Fine-tuning using a custom convolutional neural network (CNN).
 Sentiment-aware tokenization and processing.

+Requirements can be found in the file called requirements.txt

+They can be installed using command: $pip install -r requirements.txt$